brandur/sorg/content/articles/acid.md

 ### The janitorial team (#janitorial-team)

 Many products will claim "document-level atomicity" (e.g.
-MongoDB, RethinkDB, and CouchBase) which means that writing any one row is atomic, but nothing beyond that.
+MongoDB, RethinkDB, CouchBase, ...) which means that writing any one row is atomic, but nothing beyond that.
 What happens in a world like this where any failed operation leaves invalid state behind?

 The default will be that a subsequent retry won't be able to reconcile the broken state, and that the data will need